April 3, 2018

 What is Botox?

 Botox is a medication designed to limit or prevent unnecessary muscle movements, typically muscles in your face.
 You may be familiar with Botox because of its use for reducing the appearance of wrinkles.
-Wrinkles that commonly appear in between the eyebrows and around the cheeks can be largely reduced by visiting the dentist for injections every three to six months.
+Wrinkles that commonly appear in between the eyebrows and around the cheeks can be largely reduced by visiting the dentist for injections every three to four months.

 When you’re young, the consistent movement of your facial and oral muscles cause wrinkles; these are quickly smoothed away thanks to your face’s natural elasticity.
 However, as you get older, wrinkle lines cease to smooth out.
 Botox works by reducing the movement these muscles make, therefore providing patients a smoother face and less wrinkles.

 Since your cosmetic dentist in Aurora is already trained to treat oral issues, she’s just as prepared to use Botox in a dentistry setting.
 Just like how she covers discoloration in teeth as a result of aging with porcelain veneers, she can reduce wrinkles with Botox.
 However, because your dentist and dental team is specially trained to use Botox, they can also treat symptoms of TMJ and chronic migraine headaches.

 According to the American Academy of Facial Esthetics, Botox is great for relieving pain and retraining muscles.
 In the case of TMD, Botox can be used to treat muscle spasms which cause headaches, earaches, and general facial pain.

 These same muscle spasms are also responsible for migraine headaches, a far more intense headache that can last for hours at a time and be severely painful.
 For some people, Botox injections mean the difference between chronic pain and leading a normal life.